JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Polly.md

 24.4

 Varia - We had a presentation by Florian Cramer about the history of hacking.
 The screen was not hacked and so we could not see anything that was shown.
 Too bad because the subject was engaging.
 A few things sparked my interests, such as the captain crunch hack I never heared of.
 An actual hack! and no fruits involved.
+The idea of people making free phone calls using a whistle from the cereal box, that's some 'fuck the system' thing right there.
+Very Robin Hood-y.
+In my simple straightforward way of thinking, that's the definition of hacking.
-He also mentioned lock hacking/picking which I immediately connected with lock picking in skyrim.
+He also mentioned lock hacking/picking which reminded me of the <a href="https://i.ytimg.com/vi/R5fZobDqQbU/maxresdefault.jpg">lock picking in skyrim.</a>
 Then soups were made.
 I brought salt but had to go home.
 Heard the soups were a great success and very relevant to the subject.

 6666666666666666666666666666666666666666666666666666666666666666666666666666666666